Forest to Furniture

 In the eastern counties of Appalachian Ohio the primarily-Amish furniture making companies represent one of the largest hardwood furniture manufacturing sector in the nation.
 The region’s hardwood furniture is know for its quality workmanship and has a worldwide market.

+Ohio’s annual economic contribution from the forest and wood sector is $24.9 billion.
 Regional and Ohio economic impact data has been developed by Ohio University, Voinovich School of Leadership and Public Affairs.